ShoSato-047/Lab-1.2---Processing-a-Healthcare-Survey-attached-files-Sep-10-2024-802-AM/README.md

 # Lab-1.2---Processing-a-Healthcare-Survey-
 This is a lab notebook from DSCI 326 lab 1.2.

-This notebook is about data wrangling of health care survey result.
+In this lab, health care survey results from the Statistical Consulting Center at WSU were processed.
+The stack-transform-unstack technique was performed using `Polars` to reverse code the survey results.